SanchezPepe/perceptron/README.md

 %matplotlib inline
 ```

 So now that we imported everything we need for our implementation of the Perceptron algorithm we should generate some data to work with.
-Luckyly scikit learn provides a function called make_blobs that does exactly this for us.
+Luckily scikit learn provides a function called make_blobs that does exactly this for us.

 ```python